Prosthetics and Orthotics

 What about after uni?

-As a graduate, you can expect to be employed within a hospital or clinical facility within a junior position to begin, but with opportunities to become senior clinicians or perhaps enter into clinical management or specialism.
+As a graduate, you can expect to be employed within a hospital or clinical facility in a junior position to begin, but with opportunities to become a senior clinician or perhaps enter into clinical management or specialism.

 Students who have studied this course with us have gone on to a variety of roles within the field of health including medical and dental technicians and health professionals.